MLHale/nebraska-gencyber-modules/understanding_rest_and_apis_with_droids/lesson-plan.md

 * PC
 * Internet connection
 * Little bits cloud bit and API Key
-* Little bits sensor and actuator
+* Little bits sensors and actuators

 ### Learning Facilitation

 #### Warm up Activity
-Students will start by using paper and post it notes to get a physical conception of a REST API.
+Students will start by using paper and post it notes in a Role playing activity to get a physical conception of a REST API.

 #### Focused Activity
 Students will use POSTMAN rest client to connect to the little bits api and make GET and POST requests.